AsimMerchant/MRP-ANDROID/README.md

 4. **Delete Options**:
    - Delete individual receipts from the edit dialog
    - Delete all receipts for a biller using "Delete All"

+### Auto-Sync Configuration 🔄 **NEW**
+1. **Access Settings** - Tap "Settings" from the landing screen
+2. **Enable Auto-Sync** - Toggle "Enable Auto-Sync" (requests notification permission on Android 13+)
+3. **Set Sync Interval** - Choose from 1, 2, 5, 10, or 15 minutes
+4. **WiFi-Only Mode** - Enable to sync only when connected to WiFi (saves mobile data)
+5. **Monitor Sync Status** - Check persistent notification for sync results
+6. **Passive Device Setup** - Keep app open on other devices (no auto-sync needed)
+7. **Expected Notifications**:
+   - "Next sync in X minute(s)" - Waiting for next cycle
+   - "Syncing..." - Discovery and sync in progress
+   - "✅ X devices, Y receipts • HH:MM:SS" - Successful sync with counts
+   - "No devices found • HH:MM:SS" - No passive devices available
+   - "Waiting for WiFi..." - WiFi-only mode active, not connected

 ### Receipt Format
 Receipts are formatted for thermal printers with: